a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 # Improving the DSH search experience

-Over the past few months, I've been increasingly thinking about how to improve the _usability_ of all the ~2500 resources I carefully curate here on DSH.
+Over the past few months, I've been increasingly thinking about how to improve the _usability_ of the thousands resources I carefully curate here on DSH.

 In this post, I detail the design, development and final result of an interactive semantic search and visualization system for my personal knowledge center, built upon modern technologies like [marimo](https://github.com/marimo-team/marimo), [model2vec](https://github.com/MinishLab/model2vec) and [datamapplot](https://github.com/TutteInstitute/datamapplot).